Frequently Asked Questions

 We recommend few charities by design, because we see ourselves as a "finder of great giving opportunities" rather than a "charity evaluator."
 In other words, we're not seeking to classify large numbers of charities as "good" or "bad."
 Our mission is solely to identify, and thoroughly investigate, the best.

 The charities we don't recommend may be doing great work, and our lack of recommendation shouldn't be taken as evidence to the contrary.
-However, our top charities are the ones that we believe best fit our criteria: evidence-backed, cost-effective, transparent, and capable of effectively using more funding.
+However, our top charities are the ones that we believe best fit our criteria.

 We discuss this in greater depth in this blog post.

-What does GiveWell think about charities that do not qualify for its top rankings?
+What does GiveWell think about organizations that are not on its top charities list?

 We believe that there are many organizations that do great work but don't meet our criteria or work on issues outside the scope of our research.
 We recommend the organizations that we would (and do) give our personal money to in order to accomplish maximal impact, and we target donors who broadly share our values.